 A Hole in the Roof Foundation furthers that spirit by raising and distributing funds to help pay for repairs and rebuilding infrastructure.
 The repairs of the crumbling but vibrant I Am My Brother’s Keeper church were completed in December 2009 with the generous donations of readers across the globe who first read about the story in Mitch Albom’s Have a Little Faith.

-A Hole in the Roof has, for the last four years, been the primary fundraiser for the rebuilding of the Have Faith Haiti Mission in Port-au-Prince, Haiti.
-Most recently, the foundation donated over 40 boats to the Yellow Boat of Hope Foundation in their “Adopt a Fisherman” program, providing boats to the small scale fishermen in the Philippines who lost their boats during typhoon Haiyan so that they can return to their livelihood.
+A Hole in the Roof has, for the last six years, been the primary fundraiser for the rebuilding of the Have Faith Haiti Mission/Orphanage in Port-au-Prince, Haiti.
+In 2014, the foundation donated over 40 boats to the Yellow Boat of Hope Foundation in their “Adopt a Fisherman” program, providing boats to the small scale fishermen in the Philippines who lost their boats during typhoon Haiyan so that they can return to their livelihood.
 The Foundation is also spearheading a new initiative to rebuild school libraries in Tacloban with the National Book Store Foundation, which you can learn about here.

 We will distribute any and all funds based on applications, need and the most good they can do.